Who we are

 Jenna Valente

-Jenna’s connection to the sea goes back generations and runs so deep that stewarding the planet in some way, shape, or form feels central to her and her family’s identity.
+Jenna’s connection to the sea goes back generations and runs so deep that stewarding the planet in some way, shape, or form is central to her and her family’s identity.
 Some of her relatives are or were ship chandlers, members of the U.S. Coast Guard, game wardens, watermen and women, regenerative farmers, and environmental policymakers.
 Between growing up surrounded by people with incredible environmental knowledge and being raised in Hawaii, Washington State, and Maine, following a path that led to a career in ocean advocacy feels like destiny.

 Some notable points, or scenic overlooks, along Jenna’s career path were: